kungpfui/engkit-chipbead/README.md

 - [Matplotlib] needed (pip install matplotlib).

 If you are not familiar with [Python] a better starting point is [Anaconda].
-[Anaconda] is Python with more scientific libraries installed already and therefore there are no installation hassles on windows systems.
+[Anaconda] is Python with much more installed scientific libraries and therefore there are no installation hassles on Windows systems.

 [Murata]: http://www.murata.com/en-us/tool/sparameter/ferritebead/